 Resources, attention, return: what is needed for the new Russian rocket of the Amur-SPG project

-Creation of the Amur-SPG rocket: the development focuses on landing the first stage
+Creating the Amur-SPG rocket: the focus is on landing the first stage in development

 A universal control system is almost ready for the new Russian Amur-SPG launch vehicle